FHTW-HWSE/projekt-gruppe-20-yadalufi/items/item-7.md

 ---
 Given that the file database exists and the table of seats is shown,<br />
 When a student was selected<br />
-Then I want to show the student’s name, student ID, the seat position and a menu containing the options “Show direct neighbours”, “Show indirect neighours”, “Edit student” & “Remove student”
+Then the program shows the student’s name, student ID as well as direct and indirect neighbours.

 ### 2.
 ---
-Given the direct neighbours are shown<br />
+Given in the menu the option "contact tracing" is selected, <br>
-When a direct neighbour has been selected<br />
+When a student was selected<br />
-Then show the direct neighbours informa@on (student name, id, seat position) and a menu containing the options “Go back”, “Show direct neighbours”, “Show indirect neighours”, “Edit student” & “Remove student”
+Then the program shows the student’s name, student ID as well as direct and indirect neighbours.

 ### 3.
 ---
-Given the indirect neighbours are shown<br />
+Given in the menu the option "contact tracing" is selected, <br>
-When a indirect neighbour has been selected<br />
+When a student was selected, the student's information and the direct and indirect neighbours are shown<br />
-Then show the indirect neighbours information (student name, id, seat position) and a menu containing the options “Go back”, “Show direct neighbours”, “Show indirect neighours”, “Edit student” & “Remove student”
+Then the output information is saved to a file.